-A day of war
+A day of war in Seoul

 I am currently sitting in a dark room at a hostel in Seoul, South Korea.
 Trying my best to recover from an exhausting day of warfare study.
 Or should I call it a study of humankind?
 Earlier this morning I looked into North Korea with binoculars, seeing their flag shaking defiantly in the wind.
 So close, so far away.